Is this RFP a good fit?

 To be clear, it’s not about removing the human element because we know first-hand, that behind all great Artificial Intelligence, there are great people.
 It’s about redefining the quality and value of your Subject Matter Expert’s time and this is a crucial component to winning more of the right business.

 In the current climate, maybe it doesn’t matter that your solution isn’t a perfect fit for the RFP.
 We’ve heard from many Technology CEOs who are saying ‘we’re not in the business of turning down business’; meaning you’re going to answer every RFP you’re given, no matter what.
 Even then though, surely you’ll put much more effort into answering the ‘winnable’ RFPs.

 Whatever your strategy is, it helps to know ahead of time what you’re dealing with.
-That way you can focus your energy and sales support resources on the deals you can ‘accelerate to closed-won’.
+That way you can focus your energy and ‘sales support resources’ on the deals you can close.